bijay135/docker-magento2/readme.md

 # 1. Pre-Requistices

-## Create folders in host that will be mounted in docker containers
+## Create folders in host that will be mounted to docker containers
 - Replace the `$user` with your current user

 ```